2d1ff1cult/cadrille/README.md

 ## Pre-Training :fire:
 ## IMPORTANT!
 Please review https://github.com/2d1ff1cult/JPL-Su2025-2d3dgen for pre-training steps.
 This is important to prepare the datasets if you plan to retrain!
+The necessary preparation **should have been done** by `bootstrap.bat` so please review that script if you run into training issues!

 ## Train 💪
 To start training on only meshes run *train.py* script: